GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 ### 1. Import and wrangle data in *R*

 *NOTE: You will recognise that the first few steps will follow the same process as the previous exercise on [generating coverage heatmaps](https://github.com/GenomicsAotearoa/metagenomics_summer_school/edit/master/materials/day4/ex16b_data_presentation_Coverage.md).
-In practice, these two workflows can be combined to reduce the repitition.*
+In practice, these two workflows can be combined to reduce the repititive aspects.*

 #### 1.1 Set working directory, load *R* libraries, and import data